urduhack/urdu-words/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/akkefa)

-A text file containing 150k+ Urdu words for all your dictionary/word-based projects e.g: auto-completion / autosuggestion / Embedding networks
+Consists of text files containing 150k+ Urdu words for all your dictionary/word-based projects e.g: auto-completion / autosuggestion / Embedding networks / Tagging
 ## Files you may be interested in:

 I pulled out the words into a simple new-line-delimited text file.